Working closely with buyers, retail merchandisers predict up-and-coming sales trends to ensure maximum profitability

 There is a clear career development path in merchandising.
 Companies often have a competency-development programme in place, with a set of competencies that have to be achieved in order to qualify for the next level and gain promotion.

-The next level after working as an MAA is assistant merchandiser (although in some companies, there is an additional step in between these two roles as senior allocator/senior distributor).
+The next level up from working as an MAA is assistant merchandiser (although in some companies, there is an additional step in between these two roles as senior allocator/senior distributor).
 It is common to remain at assistant level for a couple of years before promotion to merchandiser and then to senior merchandiser.

 For those interested in management, it is possible to work up to merchandise manager, then on to head of merchandising and then merchandising director.
 These roles will be head-office based.